-4.9.3 Access to Confidential Information by Others - 1/16/01; revised 8/17/10

-Confidential information contained in a student's records will not be released to other parties without the student's consent.
+4.9.3 Access to Confidential Information by Others - 1/16/01; revised 8/17/10 released to other parties without the student's consent.
 Exceptions are listed below, and information is given only with the understanding that such information may not be passed on to a third party without the student's written consent.